 Financial Aid Notifications and Communications

-The Office of Student Financial Aid communicates with students primarily through their e-mail accounts.
+The Office of Student Financial Aid communicates with students primarily through their NAU e-mail accounts.
 In many cases, this is the only notification of financial aid status a student will receive.
 It is very important to establish and use the student e-mail account.
-Any students who use an e-mail address other than the one provided by the University are responsible for ensuring that mailings from their student e-mail are forwarded to their other account.
+Any students who use an e-mail address other than the one provided by the university are responsible for ensuring that mailings from their student e-mail are forwarded to their other account.

 Gateway Student Success Center, Building 43

-Medical Services, located in the Health and Learning Center (across from the Wall Aquatic Center), is a primary care health center staffed by physicians, nurse practitioners, and other health care professionals.
+Campus Health Services, located in the Health and Learning Center (across from the Wall Aquatic Center), is a primary care health center staffed by physicians, nurse practitioners, and other health care professionals.
 In addition to primary care, the health center offers lab, x-ray, and pharmacy services.
 Every student attending the Flagstaff Campus is charged a $65 per semester wellness fee.
 This fee helps to provide on-campus health services including health promotion, public health services, and low-cost medical and mental health services, and free membership to the Recreation Center.

 Health Services hours are from 8:00 a.m. to 5:00 p.m.
 Monday through Friday except on Wednesdays we open at 9:00 a.m., and 11:00 a.m. to 2:00 p.m. on most Saturdays during fall and spring semesters.
 Medical Services offers care by appointment for on-going health problems and same-day service for urgent illnesses or injuries.
 The urgent care clinic for same day service runs from 10:00 a.m. to 5:00 p.m.
 Monday through Friday and most Saturdays throughout the semester.